openfoodfacts/robotoff/README.md

 Robotoff is made of an API web server, a scheduler, a pool of asynchronous workers and a an Elasticsearch server.
 All these services are available as docker images.
 A `docker-compose.yml` file is used for service orchestration.

+Before launching the Elasticsearch service, you may need to increase a system parameter (`vm.max_map_count=262144`), as described [here](https://stackoverflow.com/questions/51445846/elasticsearch-max-virtual-memory-areas-vm-max-map-count-65530-is-too-low-inc).

 To start all services, simply run:

 `$ docker-compose up -d`